JiwoonKim/interview-cake/README.md

 > solutions to interview cake questions

 ## Tips to Untangling Stucky Moments
-1. `Use a Simpler Version of the problem`
+1. `Use a simpler version of the problem`
-    - __to see if that GETS US CLOSER TO A SOLUTION FOR THE ORIGINAL PROBLEM__
+    - __to see if that gets us closer to a solution for the original problem__
     - use the solution to a simpler version __as a strategy to resolve a certain issue__ within the original problem
 2. `Short-circuit evaluation`
     - __stop evaluating a logical expression as soon as the result is certain__